Why the Most Prepared Person in the Room Still Chokes

 That's not a skill problem.
 That's a subconscious problem.
 And your conscious mind — bless its heart — cannot fix it alone.

-The subconscious mind runs roughly 95% of your behavior, habits, and automatic responses.
-It is fast, it is stubborn, and it does not care about your vision board.
+The subconscious mind is fast, stubborn, and it does not care about your wants.
 Willpower lives in the conscious mind.
-And willpower, as anyone who has tried to white-knuckle their way through a slump knows, has terrible stamina.
+And willpower, has terrible stamina.

 The common thread?
 The performance ceiling is almost always subconscious.
 The skills are there.
 The belief isn't.
 Hypnosis works on the belief — not through affirmations you repeat hopefully in the mirror, but through genuine access to the part of your brain where the real story is being written.